What if…Artificial Intelligence powered health monitoring apps are used to determine health insurance premiums.

 • Amazon and OneMedical merger in 2023

-I started sketching out products from this proposed future.
+I sketched out products from this proposed future.
 Leaning into the futuristic theme I explored cyberpunk inspired imagery in terms of an aesthetic for these products and moved on to exploring what forms could look like in 3D space by modeling shapes using foamcore.

 Initial concept exploration for products